sdiehl/write-you-a-haskell/hindley_milner.md

-and applying the resulting constraint solution over the intermediate solution eventually converting on the *most general unifier* which yields the final subsitution which when applied over the inferred type signature, yields the principle type solution for the expression.
+and applying the resulting constraint solution over the intermediate solution eventually converting on the *most general unifier* which yields the final subsitution which when applied over the inferred type signature, yields the principal type solution for the expression.

 ```haskell
 -- Unification solver